The Naankuse Foundation

 Founded in 2006 by Dr Rudie and Marlice van Vuuren

 along with other founding members, with the aim of conserving the land, cultures and wildlife of Namibia.
-Naankuse is first and foremost a conservation organization that sustains its projects through non-governmental funding and responsible conservation tourism.
+History of the Naankuse Wildlife Foundation a conservation organization that sustains its projects through non-governmental funding and responsible conservation tourism.
 We run several crucial projects to improve the health and well-being of the ancient yet marginalised San Bushmen of Namibia, provide a second chance to countless orphaned, injured and/or conflict animals, work to prevent land degradation, and stand at the forefront of human-wildlife conflict mitigation by undertaking critical conservation and research projects to ensure a thriving future for Namibia’s majestic wildlife.
 Our vision is an Africa where humans and wildlife can live and thrive together.
 Our mission is to conserve the land, cultures and wildlife of Namibia and rescue species threatened by an ever-shrinking habitat.

 In 2003 eye surgeon Dr. Jannes Brandt introduced Marlice and Rudie van Vuuren to Jan Verburg.
 Marlice and Rudie wanted to open a clinic for the impoverished San community in a small town named Epukiro, in eastern Namibia.
 Jan and his wife Tineke were looking for a project to support in Namibia.
 Jan Verburg donated 20,000 Euros to establish the Lifeline Clinic, which was officially opened by the Namibian Minister of Health at the time, Honourable Dr. Richard Kamwi.